-The Tribe Trust has incurred net operating losses since its inception for 2018 and 2017.
-Accordingly, the Tribe Trust has not recognized an income tax benefit for the year ended December 31, 2018 or the period October 2, 2017 to December 31, 2017.
+The Tribe Trust has incurred net operating losses since its inception for 2019 and 2018.
+Accordingly, the Tribe Trust has not recognized an income tax benefit for the years ended December 31, 2019 and 2018.
 Due to uncertainty as to the realization of the net operating loss carryforwards as a result of the Tribe Trust's limited operating history and operating losses since inception, a full valuation allowance has been recorded against the Tribe Trust's net operating loss carryforwards deferred tax asset.

-Note 7 - Related Party Transactions
+Note 6 - Related Party Transactions

 Pursuant to the First Partial Consent Decree, the Court appointed Wilmington Trust, N.A, as Trustee of the Environmental Mitigation Trust to administer the Indian Tribe Mitigation Trust.
-Wilmington Trust N.A. is acting in two separate and distinct roles: 1) as the Trustee of the Indian Tribe Mitigation Trust; and 2) as the Investment Manager of the Trust Asset.
-The fees and commissions charged by Wilmington Trust N.A. to unrelated third parties in negotiated transactions.
+Wilmington Trust N.A. is acting in two separate and distinct roles: 1) as the Trustee of the Indian Tribe Mitigation Trust; and 2) as the Investment Manager of the Trust Assets.
+The fees and commissions charged by Wilmington Trust N.A. are consistent with the standard fees and commissions charged by Wilmington Trust N.A. to unrelated third parties in negotiated transactions.

-The following tables are the fees and commissions due to Wilmington Trust N.A. as of December 31, 2018 and 2017, and the fees and commissions charged by Wilmington Trust N.A. during the year ended December 31, 2018 and the period October 2, 2017 through December 31, 2017:
+The following tables are the fees and commissions due to Wilmington Trust N.A. as of December 31, 2019 and 2018, and the fees and commissions charged by Wilmington Trust N.A. during the year ended December 31, 2019 and 2018.

-Decemb er 31, 2018 December 31, 2017
+December 31, 2019 December 31, 2018

 Assets

-Prepaid flat fee \$ 4 \$ -
+Prepaid flat fee \$ - \$ 4

-Total Assets \$ 4 \$ -
+Total Assets \$ - \$ 4

 Accrued Investment Management Fee \$ 2 \$ 2

 Total Liabilities \$ 2 \$ 2

-/ear ended er 31, 2018 October 2, 2017 mber 31, 2017
+For the Year ended December 31, 2019 For the Year ended December 31, 2018

 Expenses

-Trust Acceptance Fee \$ - \$ 2

-Trust Administration Fee 16 8

-Trust Advanced Flat Fee Trust Investment Management Fee 1 21 - 3
+Trust Administration Fee Trust Advanced Flat Fee Trust Investment Management Fee \$ 15 5 30 \$ 16 1 21

-Total Expenses \$ 38 \$ 13
+Total Expenses \$ 50 \$ 38